 COVID-19 Update: Madison Community Montessori School is currently closed due to Covid-19, and is continuing to assess plans for reopening in September.
 We are no longer accepting applications for the 2020-21 school year.

 Want to learn more about the Montessori Method of education?
 Get started with the video below!

 Toddler Community (ages 15-36 months): *The Toddler Program is currently on hiatus, but will return for the 2021-22 school year.

 This program is 5 days per week with the option of 5 half days (8am-12pm) or 5 extended days (8am-3pm).
 Children must be 15-30 months of age upon admission, and must have 2 months of walking experience.

-Children’s House (ages 3-6 years): Children entering this preschool program must be toilet trained and be between 2 ½ and 3 ½ years of age if entering a Montessori program for the first time.
+Children’s House (ages 2 1/2-6 years): Children entering this preschool program must be toilet trained and between 2 ½ and 3 ½ years of age if entering a Montessori program for the first time.
 Children older than 3 ½ without previous Montessori experience may be considered on an individual basis, if space permits.

 Elementary & Adolescent Programs (ages 6-14 years): Children entering the Elementary or Adolescent programs should have completed at least one year of previous Montessori education.
 Children without one year of previous Montessori experience may be considered on an individual basis, if space permits.
 A child must be 6 years of age or older by September 1st to enter the Elementary program.
-Parents of Elementary or Adolescent applicants will be asked to sign a record release form.
-This authorizes your child’s present school to send us a copy of school records, as well as a teacher recommendation.
-Once these records have been received and reviewed, the student will be invited for an all-day visit to the appropriate classroom.
+Parents of Elementary or Adolescent applicants will be asked to sign a record release form; this authorizes your child’s present school to send us a copy of school records, as well as a teacher recommendation.
+Once these records have been received and reviewed, the student will be invited for a visit to the appropriate classroom.

 In order to maintain a healthy and diverse balance in each of our programs, students are enrolled in the following order: